doehm/survivoR/README.md

 ## Vote history

-Detailed data on the vote history for each tribal council.
-See the help doc for more detailed description.
+This data frame contains a complete history of votes cast across all seasons of Survivor.
+This allows you to see who who voted for who at which tribal council.
+It also includes details on who had individual immunity as well as who had their votes nullified by a hidden immunity idol.
+This details the key events for the season.

 ``` r
 vh <- vote_history %>%